310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 {% bubble Madara pastbcg %}
 “Hahaha! ♪ I don’t really get what’s going on, but I’m kiiinda jealous… Holding hands and dashing across the beach—this really is what youth’s all about!”

-“I’m aaall the way across the ocean, but I’ll still cheer you for you two!
+“I’m aaall the way across the ocean, but I’ll still cheer for you two!
 There’s a song that has been carried from generation to generation in Ryuseitai—that’s perfect for this moment!”
 {% endbubble %}

 {% img /img/es/eventstory/meteorimpact/madarabcg.jpg %}